Murray Pittock: Academic work

 Pittock's scholarly output spans a wide range of disciplines, including literature, history, art history, politics, and virtual/extended reality (VR/XR).
 His research includes pioneering work on Jacobite literature and military history, national culture, the construction of Celtic identities, and the development of a distinctive Scottish Romanticism.
 His publications have been translated into Braille, French, Hebrew, Mandarin, and Spanish.

 His book Culloden was selected by historian Jeremy Black as one of the ten "best history books of the year" in History Today, and it was recommended by Conservative MP Keith Simpson for all non-Scottish Members of Parliament.
 In 2018, Pittock published the first scholarly edition of The Scots Musical Museum by Robert Burns and James Johnson, in two volumes.
 That same year, he also released a work that challenges conventional periodisations of the Enlightenment, using Smart City theory to examine the early modern city.

 In 2022, he published Scotland: The Global History with Yale University Press, which was named a Spectator Book of the Year among other accolades.
 As General Editor of the Edinburgh Edition of Allan Ramsay, which received major funding from the Arts and Humanities Research Council (2018–2023), Pittock oversaw the completion of a 4,000-page critical edition, described by Eighteenth-Century Scotland as "groundbreaking" and "could hardly be surpassed".
 He is also a co-investigator on the £6.2 million Museums in the Metaverse Innovation Accelerator and has led approximately 20 funded research projects throughout his career.

 In 2013, Pittock planned and secured support for the establishment of a national graduate school for the arts and humanities in Scotland.
 The following year, he founded the International Association for the Study of Scottish Literatures (IASSL), which has organised or is planning a sequence of international congresses: Glasgow (2014), Vancouver (2017), Prague (2022), Nottingham (2024), and Nanjing, China (2027).

 In November 2021, Pittock gave evidence on behalf of the Scottish Arts and Humanities Alliance (SAHA) to the Scottish Parliament's Europe Committee.
 He argued that Scotland's international image remained largely rooted in romanticised tropes of "castles, mountains, heather and whisky", with less recognition given to its contemporary identity as a centre of scientific innovation, progressive legislation, and digital and cultural development.

 Honours

-Pittock is a senior member of the Centre for Robert Burns Studies team that was awarded the Queen's Anniversary Prize in 2023.
-He is the author of the only economic impact study of a single writer in the United Kingdom.
-He is a Fellow of the Royal Society of Edinburgh and a Member of Academia Europaea, and has been the recipient or finalist of various academic awards and honours.

-He is among the few scholars to have delivered prize lectures at both the Royal Society of Edinburgh and the British Academy, having presented the Chatterton Lecture on Poetry at the latter in 2002.
+Pittock has given prize lectures at both the Royal Society of Edinburgh and the British Academy, having presented the Chatterton Lecture on Poetry at the latter in 2002.
 Between 2011 and 2013, he chaired the National Champions' Group, which supported the introduction and development of Scottish Studies in schools.